ISE-DA • ìṣèda

 Yoruba to English Translation: creation

-ISE-DA aims to cultivate a pioneering generation of collectors and artists who will push arts culture forward and who are invested in the social and financial growth of cultural hubs in Black communities.
+Through our advisory services, ISE-DA aims to cultivate a pioneering generation of collectors invested in the social and financial growth of cultural hubs in Black communities.
 Our outreach includes targeting communities typically overlooked by the art industry but are eager to build collections and promote cultural stewardship.

-George Kofi Prah is a graphic designer, illustrator and visual artist from Ghana, based in New York city.
+George is a graphic designer, illustrator and visual artist from Ghana, based in New York city.
 George leads visual design and art direction for ISE-DA.
-He is a designer at creative branding agency, Loyal Kaspar and also collaborates with friends on creative projects in his spare time.
+He is a senior designer at creative branding agency, Sibling Rivalry and also collaborates with friends on creative projects in his spare time.
 His design work has been featured in Graphis Magazine New Talent (2017) and the Indigo Design Awards (2018).
 His personal illustration work explores consciousness and the nuances of human connection, with each other and spirituality.
 Inspired by surrealism, sci-fi motives, psychology, everyday life and religion, his illustrations depict short vignettes into the worlds and minds of fascinating characters.